It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 Visual appeal of the Black Mountain bikes

 We've shown the bikes to a few people, and their first reaction has always been that they look very different.
-As with many new ideas they do polarize option, with some adults loving them and others taking an instant dislike.
+As with many new ideas they do polarize option, with some adults loving them and others not being so keen.

 Having had the bikes around the house for a few weeks I've got used to how they look quite quickly.
 What seemed a bit quirky now seems normal.
 We've found that children tend to be more receptive than adults to the bikes, and we couldn't get a 7 year old visitor off the Skøg in balance bike mode (even though she usually rides a 20" wheel pedal bike with gears!)